babeltrace2-source.ctf.fs(7) — Linux manual page

 tracing session rotation can cause this).

-If two or more data stream files contain the same packets, a
+If two or more data stream files contain the same packets, then a

 source.ctf.fs message iterator reads each of them only once so